King’s College London is one of Europe’s largest institutions for research in the fields of developmental

 The first year of the 4-year PhD programme comprises the MRes in Neurodevelopmental Disorders course.
 Its major focus is three laboratory rotations, designed to give students a broad experience of research opportunities across King’s, with training in laboratory techniques and scientific communication to a range of audiences.
 In addition, students will benefit from a taught Neurodevelopmental disorders module covering topics from basic principles to the latest research, as well as interdisciplinary and transferable skills training.

-Based on their experience in the three different laboratory rotations, students then choose their PhD supervisor and project at the end of the first year.
-For details of potential supervisors please see the tab "What kind of projects?" on this page.
-During years 2-4 students will work full-time towards the completion of a research Thesis in Developmental Neurobiology.
+Based on their experience in the three different laboratory rotations, students then choose their PhD supervisors and project at the end of the first year.
+For details of potential supervisors please see information under 'Group Leaders' on the Research tab and the tab 'What kind of projects?' on this page.
+During years 2-4 students will work full-time towards the completion of a research thesis in neurodevelopmental disorders.
 To complement their research training, students also have access to a wide variety of transferable skills and networking opportunities across the wider neuroscience community.
 This includes the opportunity to undertake short-term placements in a network of collaborator laboratories elsewhere in the UK and in the US.
 This network includes David Amaral (UC Davis), Mark Cunningham (Newcastle University), Daniel Geschwind (UC Los Angeles), Paul Harrison (Oxford University), David Lewis (University of Pittsburgh), and Nenad Sestan (Yale University).

 There is a dedicated PhD committee, with members drawn from across the different research topics within the Centre that will monitor the training of students.
 In addition, each student will have an individual Thesis Committee that will provide tailored scientific input and support.
 Students will be integrated into the large and thriving PhD community at King’s with the opportunity to participate in an immense variety of scientific and social events.

-PhD projects will be typically supervised by two scientists in the Centre, most typically a neuroscientist and a clinical scientist.
-These are examples of indicative projects for the academic year 19/20.
+PhD projects will typically be supervised by two scientists in the Centre, to be chosen by the student.
+We encourage students to select a combination of a more basic neuroscientist and a clinician.
+These are examples of current PhD projects:

 |Marija-Magdalena Petrinovic, Grainne McAlonan||Aggression and irritability in neurodevelopmental conditions: A translational approach|